SkeletonSkelettron/ngx-validator/README.md

 # ngx-validator for angular template driven forms

 It is a angular custom validator directive, based on typesript class property decorators, which replaces html input validators like `required`, `pattern`, `email`, `min`, etc and adds many others.
-It is something like data annotations in c#.
-This library depends on @ngx-translate/core for translations support
+It is analog of data annotations in C#.
+This library depends on @ngx-translate/core for translations support.

 This  library contains 2 angular components - `<ngx-label-for>`, `<ngx-validator-for>` and a directive `ngx-validator`.

 ## ngx-validator

  `ngx-validator` is a custom validator directive which validates the input's values and returns the errors in the angular form's control.
-It should be binded to the instance of a class. the property name of the class, for which it should evaluate input data, is taken from input's attribute `name`'s value, so it's value should always be the name of property of a class.
+It should be binded to the instance of a class.
+The property name of the class, for which it should evaluate input data, is taken from input's attribute `name`'s value, so it's value should always be the name of property of a class.

 ## ngx-label-for